-If a malicious actor or botnet obtains control of more than 50% of the processing power on the Bitcoin Cash Network, or otherwise obtains control over the Bitcoin Cash Network through its influence over core developers or otherwise, such actor or botnet could manipulate the Blockchain to adversely affect the value of the Shares or the ability of the Trust to operate.
+If a malicious actor or botnet obtains control of more than 50% of the processing power on the Horizen Network, or otherwise obtains control over the Horizen Network through its influence over core developers or otherwise, such actor or botnet could manipulate the Blockchain to adversely affect the value of the Shares or the ability of the Trust to operate.

-If a malicious actor or botnet (a volunteer or hacked collection of computers controlled by networked software coordinating the actions of the computers) obtains a majority of the processing power on the Bitcoin Cash Network, it may be able to alter the Blockchain on which transactions in BCH rely by constructing fraudulent blocks or preventing certain transactions from completing in a timely manner, or at all.
+If a malicious actor or botnet (a volunteer or hacked collection of computers controlled by networked software coordinating the actions of the computers) obtains a majority of the processing power on the Horizen Network, it may be able to alter the Blockchain on which transactions in ZEN rely by constructing fraudulent blocks or preventing certain transactions from completing in a timely manner, or at all.
 The malicious actor or botnet could also control, exclude or modify the ordering of transactions.
-Although the malicious actor or botnet would not be able to generate new tokens or transactions using such control, it could "double-spend" its own tokens (i.e., spend the same tokens in more than one transaction) and prevent the confirmation of other users' transactions for so long as it maintained control.
-To the extent that such malicious actor or botnet did not yield its control of the processing power on the Bitcoin Cash Network or the BCH community did not reject the fraudulent blocks as malicious, reversing any changes made to the Blockchain may not be possible.
-Further, a malicious actor or botnet could create a flood of transactions in order to slow down the Bitcoin Cash Network.
+Although the malicious actor or botnet may not be able to generate new digital assets or transactions using such control, it may be able to "double-spend" its own digital assets (i.e., spend the same tokens in more than one transaction) and prevent the confirmation of other users' transactions for so long as it maintained control.
+To the extent that such malicious actor or botnet did not yield its control of the processing power on the Horizen Network or the ZEN community did not reject the fraudulent blocks as malicious, reversing any changes made to the Blockchain may not be possible.
+Further, a malicious actor or botnet could create a flood of transactions in order to slow down the Horizen Network.

 For example, in August 2020, the Ethereum Classic network was the target of two double-spend attacks by an unknown actor or actors that gained more than 50% of the processing power of the Ethereum Classic network.
-The attack resulted in reorganizations of the Ethereum Classic Blockchain that allowed the attacker or attackers to reverse previously recorded transactions in excess of over \$5.0 million and \$1.0 million.
-Any similar attacks on the Bitcoin Cash Network could negatively impact the value of BCH and the value of the Shares.
+The attack resulted in reorganizations of the Ethereum Classic blockchain that allowed the attacker or attackers to reverse previously recorded transactions in excess of over \$5.0 million and \$1.0 million.
+Any similar attacks on the Horizen Network could negatively impact the value of ZEN and the value of the Shares.